-With this being said, I am please to release our results from this year.
+With this being said, we are please to release our results from this year.
 These results are being audited into a full final report with more stats, but for now please see the below:

-*The first % indicates the entry point % total that the students where on.
-This is gathered from a combination of predicted and teacher assessed grades.
+*The first % indicates the entry point % total that the students were on.
+This is gathered from a combination of predicted and teacher-assessed grades.